Doomd/SvelteTemplate/README.md

 # Svelte / Vercel Deployment

-This is a heavily modified svelte-vercel template that up-to-date Svelte related dependancies (as of Jan 2021) and STILL works with vercel deployments (some breaking changes were made by upgrading to the latest modules, but I corrected the rollup.config.js file so everything works).
+This is a heavily modified svelte-vercel template that explicedly uses the most compatible **up-to-date** Svelte related dependancies (as of Jan 2021) and STILL works with vercel deployments (some breaking changes were made by upgrading to the latest modules, but I corrected the rollup.config.js file so everything works).

-I also added the svelte-routing package so page routing is built in.
+I also added the `svelte-routing` package so page routing is built in.
 I included some example pages and components so it's relatively easy to understand how to make more pages.
 Note, just as with the vercel default, anthing put into the `/api` directory (like node.js scripts), should work as node.js serverless functions (outside of Svelte's scope).
 Bear in mind, file writing functionality is still likely not supported.
 See the original documentation below for more details.

 ## First steps after cloning this repository